June 10, 2022

 For those considering advancing their nursing career, it is important to research all possibilities before choosing the best-suited program.
 Differences between programs may be subtle and only noticeable upon further investigation.
 All programs are a combination of clinical application and didactic coursework.
 The didactic coursework can be offered in an online format.
 Depending on the program, some students might have to find their own placement for NP clinical, while others will assist students in finding suitable arrangements.
 This is important to consider depending on your location, as clinical locations may be limited or reserved for only specific local universities.

 Nurse Practitioners have a master’s degree, known as an MSN, as well as board certification in a specialty.
-Nurse practitioner specialties are determined prior to applying to a program.
+Nurse practitioner specialties are determined before applying to a program.
 It is important to note that not all specialties are offered at schools, so determining a specialty before researching programs is key.
 Once accepted into a specific program, it can be difficult to switch, and not all coursework will be transferable.

 >> Related: Top Online DNP Programs